chef/chef-web-docs/chef_master/source/cookbook_repo.rst

 .. code-block:: bash

-   $ knife cookbook create COOKBOOK_NAME
+   $ chef generate cookbook COOKBOOK_NAME

 where ``COOKBOOK_NAME`` is the name of the cookbook that will be created.
 Any unneeded directory components can be left unused or deleted, if preferred.